British-Columbia/Legislative-Assembly/1st Parliament/Bills/No. 6 - Automobile Association Act.md

     #### Towing of Military Vehicles

-10. All vehicles which are operated by the *Canadian Armed Forces* or *Department of Defence* may not be towed by employees of the Automobile Association unless the owner of the vehicle is not physically within the game, and the vehicle is not lawfully stopped, parked, or standing.
+10. All vehicles which are operated by the *Canadian Armed Forces* or *Department of National Defence* may not be towed by employees of the Automobile Association unless the owner of the vehicle is not physically within the game, and the vehicle is not lawfully stopped, parked, or standing.

 #### Towing of Vehicle for Maintenance